jmcook1186/biosnicar-py/README.md

 # Citation

-Please cite:
+If you use this code in a publication, please cite:

-Cook, J. et al. (2019): Glacier algae accelerate melt rates on the western Greenland Ice Sheet, The Cryosphere, https://doi.org/10.5194/tc-2019-58, accepted for publication Dec 2019.
+Cook, J. et al. (2020): Glacier algae accelerate melt rates on the western Greenland Ice Sheet, The Cryosphere, doi:10.5194/tc-14-309-2020

-and the doi for the relevant release of this repository (v0.1 doi: 10.5281/zenodo.3564517).
+Flanner, M. et al. (2007): Present-day climate forcing and response from black carbon in snow, J. Geophys.
+Res., 112, D11202, https://doi.org/10.1029/2006JD008003

+And if using the adding-doubling method please also cite Dang et al (2019) and Whicker et al (2021) as their code was translated to form the adding_doubling_solver.py script here.
+The aspherical grain correction equations come from He et al. (2016).

 # References